junyangliao/DSA3101--Data-Dynamos/README.md

 # DSA3101- Data Dynamos
 👋 Hello!
 This is the repo for our group's application stack.
+It is a RESTful API that provides endpoints for the React frontend to interact with the backend.
+The backend is built using Flask, a Python web framework.
+The database used is the neo4j database.

 ## Prerequisites
 The entire application stack runs on docker, so make sure you have Docker installed.